Welcome to The Renewable Energy Centre

 Currently oil, road fuel gas, heat, steam, low value solid fuel and specific waste materials are not included in the levy.

 Lobbying to replace the Levy with a proper Carbon Tax is ongoing, but this proposed tax has yet to be implemented.

 The targets set out in the Kyoto agreement were formally agreed and made a legal requirement for 15 countries which signed within the EU including the UK.
 Since then a further 10 countries in the EU have made a commitment of 6-8% reduction.

 The UK committed to a 12.5% reduction in emissions below 1990 levels between 2008-2012.
 It succeeded in meeting this target.

 The UK also signed up to a further commitment period between 2013 and 2020, though significantly fewer nations joined it in participating.

 2002: Renewables Obligation (RO)

-The RO was established to ensure that energy suppliers would increasingly source power from renewable sources.
+The RO was established to ensure that business energy suppliers would increasingly source power from renewable sources.
 The 2002 obligation was 3% renewable energy supply which has now risen to more than 40.9%.
 The The Renewables Obligation can be achieved in 3 ways: